The TSR has been accepted for Scopus.

 To acknowledge the efforts being made, the TSR journal makes public the names of both the handling editor and the reviewers of the accepted papers.
 If a paper is published against the recommendation of a reviewer, his/her name is not disclosed.
 Neither are revealed the names of the reviewers of the papers that have been rejected.

-In case the authors suspect some misconduct during the reviewing process, they may lodge an appeal and request the situation to be investigated by the Editorial Team.
+In case the authors suspect some misconduct during the reviewing process or disagree with the editor decision, they may lodge an appeal and request the situation to be investigated.
+Read more about the procedures for complaints and appeals here.